 If you’re new to woodworking and you’re interested in undertaking one, two, or even all of these projects, then you might want to first take a look at our beginner’s guides to carpentry and whittling.
 Here, you’ll find tips and tricks on everything from researching the subject to purchasing your tools and setting up your workspace.

-And if you decide that woodworking is for you, then why not have a look at the woodworking courses we have available on our site?
+And if you decide that woodworking is for you, why not have a look at what woodworking courses are out there?
+Udemy is a good place to start.

 If you’re feeling crafty but working with wood doesn’t take your fancy, then we have lots of articles in the learning section of our site that you might be interested in – from 10 interesting craft ideas to try and home, to introductory guides on calligraphy and card making.